The best merchant services allow you to take payments both online as well as in store, in order to better support your business.

 Fees can also vary according to sales volume, and it's worth keeping an eye on transaction fees.
 While some merchant services may charge seemingly high monthly fees, these often come with very low individual transaction costs that make them very competitive.

 Overall, the market for merchant services is a competitive one, and there's plenty of choice out there.
 The challenge is to find one that works best for your business model.
-To help you, we've identified the best in merchant services for both online and offline businesses.
+To help you, we've identified the best merchant services for both online and offline businesses.

 Square offers a robust feature set including being able to send invoices (even from a mobile device) to customers for payment, storing the card information for regular customers, plus support for third-party e-commerce platforms such as Wix and Ecwid.
 It also boasts the ability to take keyed-in payments directly via the Square Virtual Terminal without a card reader, and an offline mode for those occasions when an internet connection is not available.